Jacobi Medical Center: History

 In winter 2005, Jacobi opened a new 344-bed tertiary care facility.
 A new ambulatory care center designed by architect Ian Bader opened in summer 2008.

+In March 2023, Jacobi Medical Center started using a surgical robot in the operating room.
+By August 2023, the robot had been used in over 150 surgeries.

+Jacobi Hyperbaric Medicine Services

+The Jacobi Hyperbaric Medicine Service provides care for both inpatient and ambulatory patients in a large facility featuring a spacious, 23-foot long chamber.
+This room-like chamber is one which patients and medical support staff can actually walk into.
+It can comfortably accommodate up to nine patients at a time.
+Operating around the clock, the Hyperbaric Medicine Service provides life-saving care for burn patients and smoke inhalation injuries.
+In addition, Jacobi is the designated New York City Referral Center for the Diver's Alert Network, providing emergency care for decompression sickness.
+It also treats patients with gas gangrene and acute air embolism, and is widely used on an elective basis to promote wound healing from radiation injuries, compromised skin grafts, diabetic ulcers, and osteomyelitis.
+NYC Health + Hospitals/Jacobi was awarded $10M in Fiscal Year 2023 capital funding through Council Member Marjorie Velázquez and New York City Council Speaker Adrienne Adams to replace the hospital's hyperbaric chamber and expand Hyperbaric Medicine services.
+The allocated $10M will provide a new hyperbaric chamber that will be larger, measuring about 25.5 feet long and 8 feet in diameter, allowing the hospital to accommodate more patients.
+The current chamber can treat nine patients plus two staff members.
+However, the replacement will be able to treat 13 patients plus two staff members.

+In October 2023, Jacobi Medical Center opened a newly renovated mental health clinic.
+The renovation cost $8 million and allows for more patients to be seen.

 January 25, 2022 shooting

-On January 25, 2022, at approximately 12:30 PM, an armed man entered the hospital's emergency waiting room, reporting asthma issues.
+On January 25, 2022, at approximately 12:30 p.m., an armed man entered the hospital's emergency waiting room, reporting asthma issues.
 Allegedly, after 35-year old Reuben Perez looked at him, the gunman responded “what the fuck are you looking at?”; he then pulled out his gun and shot Perez four times in the arm.
-The gunman fled the scene following this.
-During this time, the hospital went on lockdown and police were called.
+The gunman fled the scene, and the hospital went on lockdown as police responded.
 Some time later, the gunman's sister called the police and reported that he was hearing voices, had a gun and was acting erratically.
-This, in part, helped the police arrest a man named Keber Martinez for the shooting shortly before midnight the same day; he had also signed in to the hospital with his own name.
+This, in part, helped the police arrest a man named Keber Martinez for the shooting shortly before midnight the same day.
+Martinez had signed in to the hospital with his own name.